| HDIM-OSCE in Warsaw: Greece and BulgariaStrongly Criticized

 and protection of ethnic, linguistic and cultural diversity

+in their territories.
 In early September European Free Alliance (EFA) President Nelly

 Maes wrote to the Prime Minister of Bulgaria Sergej Stanishev